bwater47/JYD-Token-UI/README.md

 ## Acknowledgments

-- Ethers.js documentation
+- Ethers.js documentation -- adding*
-- MetaMask API documentation
+- MetaMask API documentation -- adding*
-- React documentation
+- React documentation -- adding*
-- Vite documentation
+- Vite documentation -- adding*
-- TypeScript documentation
+- TypeScript documentation -- adding*

 Would you like me to expand on any section or add more technical details?